seanfisk/personal-chef-repo/config/macosx/unautomated.md

 * LastPass

   The universal installer has installer and uninstaller app bundles.
 Pretty annoying and difficult to automate.
 Alternatively, we could install just for Firefox and let Firefox sync the add-on (maybe?).

+* Firefox

+  Disable the auto-redirection of domains.
+Specifically this is annoying for `localhost`.
+Hopefully this will be synced.
+See http://cdivilly.wordpress.com/2013/08/15/disable-firefox-redirecting-to-localhost-com/.